LangStream/documentation/configuration-resources/messaging/pravega.md

 Configuration for a LangStream streaming instance.

-Please note that support for Pravega.io is still experimental, it is not recommended for production use.
+Please note that support for Pravega.io is still experimental and is not recommended for production use.

 ### Configuration

-To connect to a Pravega broker, provide the following configuration:
+Connect to a Pravega broker with the following configuration:
 - The Controller URI
 - The Scope

-In Pravega a scope is like a tenant, is a namespace for your topics.
+In Pravega, a scope is like a tenant, which is a namespace for your topics.
 In Pravega the topics are called "streams".

 ### Examples

-This is how a configuration for a Pravega.io standalone instance looks:
+Configuration for a Pravega.io standalone instance looks like this:

 ```yaml
     streamingCluster: